Ayase (music producer): 2012–2020: Davinci

-2018–2022: Breakthrough and Yoasobi
+2018–2022: Vocaloid scene and Yoasobi

-During Davinci's hiatus, Ayase started making music using the Vocaloid software voicebank Hatsune Miku during his stay at the hospital.
-He released his first song "Sentensei Assault Girl" via video-sharing website YouTube and Niconico on December 24, 2018.
+During Davinci's hiatus, Ayase started making music using the Vocaloid software voicebank Hatsune Miku during treatment at the hospital.
+He released his first song, "Sentensei Assault Girl", via the video-sharing website YouTube and Niconico on December 24, 2018.
 Following this, he continued to self-publish several songs, including "Last Resort" in April 2019, which was his first song to gain popularity.
 Eventually, Ayase released his debut extended play Ghost City Tokyo, recorded by Hatsune Miku vocals, on November 17, 2019.

 Around the time "Last Resort" became popular, in mid 2019, Ayase received an offer from Sony Music Entertainment Japan's Yohei Yashiro and Shuya Yamamoto, to collaborate on a project to produce songs inspired by short stories published on creative writing social media Monogatary.com.
 He found Ikura on Instagram, where she covered the song, and later checked her YouTube channel, and contacted her directly to persuade her to form the duo, called Yoasobi.
 Their debut single "Yoru ni Kakeru", which was released in December 2019, went viral and became a musical success in Japan, which resulted in Yoasobi increasing in popularity in the Japanese music scene.

 In 2020, Ayase wrote and produced the song "Saikai", performed by singers Lisa and Uru, to promote Sony noise-cancelling headphones.
 His second EP Mikunoyoasobi was released exclusively on CD to Tower Records Japan on January 6, 2021.
 The EP contains cover versions by Hatsune Miku of seven tracks from Yoasobi's debut EP The Book, including "Yoru ni Kakeru", which previously appeared on Ghost City Tokyo.
 Ayase's self-cover of two tracks from Ghost City Tokyo, "Yoru Naderu Menō" and "Yūrei Tōkyō", were released to streaming platforms on September 8, 2021, after previously being published on YouTube and Niconico during 2019 to 2020.
 He collaborated with Creepy Nuts and Lilas Ikuta on the single "Baka Majime", which featured on All Night Nippon 55th-anniversary stage drama Ano Yoru o Oboe Teru.